facebookresearch/MetaCLIP/openclip_README.md

 As we describe in more detail [below](#why-are-low-accuracy-clip-models-interesting), CLIP models in a medium accuracy regime already allow us to draw conclusions about the robustness of larger CLIP models since the models follow [reliable scaling laws](https://arxiv.org/abs/2107.04649).

-This codebase is work in progress, and we invite all to contribute in making it more acessible and useful.
+This codebase is work in progress, and we invite all to contribute in making it more accessible and useful.
 In the future, we plan to add support for TPU training and release larger models.
 We hope this codebase facilitates and promotes further research in contrastive image-text learning.
 Please submit an issue or send an email if you have any other requests or suggestions.

 Note that portions of `src/open_clip/` modelling and tokenizer code are adaptations of OpenAI's official [repository](https://github.com/openai/CLIP).